The Tameness of Quantum Field Theory, Part II -- Structures and CFTs: Tameness of physical observables

 To gauge our expectations on the tameness of observables, let us consider the example of a Klein-Gordon field of mass $m$ on $d$-dimensional Euclidean space $\Sigma$.
 As we are dealing with a free theory, the $n$-point correlation functions can be computed using Wick's theorem as a sums of products of the two-point correlation functions

 For a Klein-Gordon field in flat space this two-point function can be evaluated as (see e.g.~\cite{Bertola:1999vq})

 $K_a(x)$ denotes the modified Bessel function of the second kind.
-As already discussed in \S \ref{sec:QFTs_on_points}, these functions are in the generic case exponential periods and \hyperlink{Conjecture1}{Conjecture 1} implies that they are definable in some o-minimal structure.\footnote{Only in the special cases of $d=1$ or $d=3$ the function reduces to $K_{1/2}(x)=e^{-x}\sqrt{\pi/(2x)}$ and definability in $\bbR_{\rm exp}$ is apparent.} If so, then all correlation functions of a finite number of operators are tame.
+As already discussed in \S \ref{sec:QFTs_on_points}, these functions are in the generic case exponential periods and \hyperlink{Conjecture1}{Conjecture 1} implies that they are definable in some o-minimal structure.\footnote{Only in the special cases of $d=1$ or $d=3$ the function reduces to $K_{1/2}(x)=e^{-x}\sqrt{\pi/(2x)}$ and definability in $\bbR_{\rm exp}$ is apparent.
+It turns out that $K_\alpha(x)$ is definable in the Pfaffian structure $\mathcal{P}(\mathbb{R}_{\rm alg})$, see v2 of \cite{Douglas:2022ynw} and \cite{complexappear}.} If so, then all correlation functions of a finite number of operators are tame.

 While tameness is realized in flat space, assuming \hyperlink{Conjecture1}{Conjecture 1}, already in AdS spacetime this no longer holds.
 AdS space is definable in $\bbR_{\rm alg}$, but the tameness of the two-point function can no longer be established without imposing further constraints on the parameters.
 It is given by \cite{Fronsdal:1974ew}